vuer-ai/vuer/README.md

 </p>

 Vuer is a light-weight visualization toolkit for interacting with dynamic 3D and robotics data.
 It is VR and AR ready, and can be run on mobile devices.

+Our features include:
+- light-weight and performant
+- VR and AR ready
+- Hackable and extensible
+- Open source, licensed under MIT

 ## Installation